moikoros/help/docs/inf/creatingplugins.md

 Every command is a table.
 Here are the keys for each command.

 `string ListName` : This is where you put your command (along with arguments in square brackets []).
 You can show the user and aliases here too.
+It's what shows up in the command list, meaning it's a visual feature.

 `string Description` : The message you want to appear when the user hovers over the command in the command list for more information.